Is CrossFit Good for People Over 40?

 "That's a young person's sport."

-First off, it's not a sport.
-Secondly, you didn't miss anything.
+First off, it is not a sport.
+Secondly, you did not miss anything.

-What you're actually missing (losing) is muscle.
-At around 40 years old, we start losing roughly 1% of our muscle per year.
-[PubMed Central] Doesn't seem too bad...until you do the actual math.
+What you are actually missing (losing) is muscle.
+At around 40 years old, we start losing roughly 1% of our muscle per year (PubMed Central).
+Doesn't seem too bad, until you do the actual math.

 And the consequences aren't just about how you look.
-Across nearly 1.9 million people in healthy populations, higher muscular strength was associated with a 31% lower risk of death.
-[Makeawavecincy]
+Across nearly 1.9 million people in healthy populations, higher muscular strength was associated with a 31% lower risk of death (Make a Wave).

 Muscle mass is the variable that decides whether you age well.